rossmacarthur/vectrix/crates/stride/README.md

 assert_eq!(data, &[1, 2, 3, 4, 5, 6]);
 ```

+## 🦀 MSRV

+This crate supports Rust 1.83 and above.

 ## License

 This project is distributed under the terms of both the MIT license and the Apache License (Version 2.0).